abp1994/cryptopals_in_python/README.md

 ## Usage

-Simply run the cryptopals.py script.
+Simply run the cryptopals.py script in the cryptopals directory.

 ## License